publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXIII/m__us_usc_t42_s300m.md

 [Pub.
 L. 103–183, title I, § 101(c)(2)][/us/pl/103/183/s101/c/2], Dec.
 14, 1993, [107 Stat.
 2228][/us/stat/107/2228], provided that:

 > “With respect to the screening procedure for breast cancer known as a mammography, the requirements in effect on the day before the date of the enactment of this Act \[Dec.
-14, 1993\] under section 1503(c) of the Public Health Service Act \[subsec. (c) of this section\] remain in effect (for an individual or facility conducting such procedures pursuant to a grant to a State under section 1501 of such Act \[[section 300k of this title][/us/usc/t42/s300k]\]) until there is in effect for the facility a certificate (or provisional certificate) issued under section 354 of such Act \[[section 263b of this title][/us/usc/t42/s263b]\].”
+14, 1993\] under section 1503(c) of the Public Health Service Act \[[42 U.S.C.
+300m(c)][/us/usc/t42/s300m/c]\] remain in effect (for an individual or facility conducting such procedures pursuant to a grant to a State under section 1501 of such Act \[[42 U.S.C.
+300k][/us/usc/t42/s300k]\]) until there is in effect for the facility a certificate (or provisional certificate) issued under section 354 of such Act \[[42 U.S.C.
+263b][/us/usc/t42/s263b]\].”

 ----------